jsk-herman/paper-jsk/content/privacy-policy.md

 You can opt out of receiving our marketing emails and/or receiving personalized contents for our private email list(s).
-To stop receiving our promotional emails, please email [somraj.mle@gmail.com](mailto:somraj.mle@gmail.com).
+To stop receiving our promotional emails, please email [hello] at [jskherman.com].
 It may take about ten days to process your request.

-But, to receive a prompt unsubsribe request, please check the last email you received.
+But, to receive a prompt unsubscribe request, please check the last email you received.
 There will be an unsubscribe option at the bottom of it.
 Do note, even if you opt out of getting marketing messages, we will still be sending you transactional messages through email about your purchase of our goods &